 To reduce the required time from award to completion as related to reconstruction and relocation with new construction awards, the Program will provide plans and specifications for "model homes" available to applicants.
-The Program shall have available two-, three-, and four-bedroom "model homes."
-Types of designs for these "model homes" shall include:
+The Program should have available two-, three-, and four-bedroom "model homes."
+Types of designs for these "model homes" should include:

 - Single-Story or two-story Detached Homes: Homes for construction in urban or suburban lots with front, rear, and lateral yard space in accordance with zoning regulations.
 These types of homes must not share walls with adjacent homes (no row house nor twin house configuration).
 These types of homes shall have two-bedroom, three-bedroom, and four-bedroom options available.
 Two-story options will be provided only in instances when lot dimensions or zoning regulations require two-story homes. - Party-Wall Homes (Single or Two Story): Homes for urban lots where space is at a premium.
 These homes are to be built in generally narrow urban lots where the unit lateral walls meet the lot's limit, adjacent to neighboring building walls.
 Here, lateral yards are impractical.
 Thus, the availability of natural light and ventilation must be achieved by incorporating creative design solutions such as non-continuous yards or wells.
 These models must have a rear yard as per zoning regulations, but a front yard may not be required or desirable.
-These types of homes shall have one-bedroom, two-bedroom, three-bedroom, and four-bedroom models available.
+These types of homes should have one-bedroom, two-bedroom, three-bedroom, and four-bedroom models available.

 All designs of "model homes" will have at least three (3) front façade design alternatives.
 However, if the home is to be built on a historic district the façade may have to be submitted for further permit requirements.
-Furthermore, all "model homes" shall have options for applicants to choose from such as exterior paint color schemes, cabinets color scheme, floor color schemes, and any other optional component that will not have an impact on costs.
+Furthermore, all "model homes" should have options for applicants to choose from such as exterior paint color schemes, cabinets color scheme, floor color schemes, and any other optional component that will not have an impact on costs.

 Space 2-Bedrooms 3-Bedrooms 4-Bedrooms Front Porch 60.0 sq. ft.
 60.0 sq. ft.
 60.0 sq. ft.
 Kitchen 90.0 sq. ft.
 90.0 sq. ft.
 90.0 sq. ft.
 Living / Dining Area 240.0 sq. ft.
 240.0 sq. ft.
 240.0 sq. ft.
-Bedrooms (w/ Closet) 120.0 sq. ft. (at least one) 110.0 sq. ft. (others) 130.0 sq. ft. (at least one) 110.0 sq. ft. (others) 130.0 sq. ft. (at least one) 110.0 sq. ft. (others) Total Min.
-Area 800.0 sq. ft.
-1,000.0 sq. ft.
-1,200.0 sq. ft.